aryanmanu02/Cyber-Security-Secure-Data-Hiding-in-Image-Using-Steganography/README.md

 **Folders**
 Output- Contains the encrytped image

-image.jepg - image used for encryption
+image.jpg - image used for encryption

  **Install dependencies:**
    ```bash